 The biggest new feature in this release is the ability to see past updates made to a pull request (Figure 23).
 In previous previews, we released the ability to properly track comments as a PR is updated with changes.
 However, it's not always easy to see what's between updates.
 In the Files view, you can now see exactly what changed each time new code is pushed to your PR.
 This is very useful if you've given feedback on some code and want to see exactly how it changed, isolated from all the other changes in the review.

-The new Updates view is used to show how the PR is changing over time (Figure 24).
+The new Updates view shows how the PR is changing over time (Figure 24).
 Where the Files view shows how the files have changed over time, the Updates view shows the commits added in each update.
 If a force push ever happens, the Updates view will continue to show the past updates as they occurred in history.

 Comments, now with markdown and emoji